 Footprints on the Moon - I actually helped make footprints on the moon.

-China - I have been invited to China three times to preside at their national Robot contest and to give talks on educational Robotics at high school and universities.
+China - Since 2001, I have been invited to China eight times to preside at their International Robot contest and to give talks on educational Robotics at high school and universities.

 Silly Putty - I helped create a revolutionary breakthough in Silly Putty technology and set a manufacturing production record at General Electric at the same time.